ccnmtl/case-consortium/content/case/case_27.md

   \ Students are asked to consider what are the obligations of a newspaper to its\
   \ readers, and to those it writes about.Part B, Teaching NoteTopics: ethics; privacyFaculty:\
   \ You will have an opportunity to review Part B once you have registered."
-"epologue": "News Post and the Bruce Ivins Story Part B.pdf" "faculty_notes": ""
+"epilogue": "News Post and the Bruce Ivins Story Part B.pdf" "faculty_notes": ""
 "faculty_only": ""
 "id": "27"